 4. Refer to resources and support.
 Whenever possible, share support resources with families.
 Many experts state that families are not ready or eager for mental health support for six to nine months following a death, particularly for violent deaths.
 Providing a list of resources or providers to a family in the weeks or months that follow an investigation may be helpful.
 Check for national programs and services if none are available locally.

 5. Notify families when the autopsy report is ready.
 Receiving an autopsy report is a painful experience for the family.
 Some are eager to understand the specific cause or manner of death, while others may decide to leave the report unopened for decades.
 Notifying families that a report is available or has been mailed is an important and compassionate step toward preventing unexpected information.
 Consider labeling any envelope clearly so that the family understands an autopsy is inside.

 7. Recognize that culture matters.
-Connect with a network of community leaders who can support parents’ various religious and cultural needs.
-As an investigation unfolds, there are numerous moments when families can be further traumatized and when their efforts to honor their child are not respected.
-For example, many families want to set up shrines and have rites performed with the child’s body.
+Connect with a network of community leaders who can support bereaved families’ various religious and cultural needs.
+As an investigation unfolds, there are numerous moments when families can be further traumatized and when their efforts to honor their loved one are not respected.
+For example, many families want to set up shrines and have rites performed with their loved one’s body.

 8. Seek self-care.
 Given the circumstances of responding to fatal emergencies, many professionals can be at risk of developing post-traumatic stress.
 Understand that scenes themselves can pose a health risk and seek self-care in the aftermath.
 Many forms of support may be required to cope with the continual exposure to stress, death and trauma.
 Taking care of yourself is fundamental to serving yourself and your community.